 Unfortunately fentanyl is often cut inexpertly, leading to drugs of unreliable potency – some are OK and some are really hot.
 Because fentanyl is so cheap, so potent, and so readily avaialble, it is now being used to stretch all manner of other, non-opiate/opioid drugs, like cocaine and the otherwise fairly safe MDMA.
 The fact that many users have no idea they are consuming fentanyl, and the varying potency has lead to the mass number of overdoses we’ve seen in recent years.
 Though a little dry at times, Westoff does an admirable job at detailing how these drugs are manufactured, sold, and abused.
 Westhoff even travels to China to visit a commercial manufacturer of fentanyl.

-Fact of the book: despite the illegality of fentanyl production, Chinese tax law incentivizes production of fentanyl bound for foreign shores.
+Fact of the book: despite the illegality of fentanyl production, Chinese tax law incentivizes production of fentanyl manufactured for sale in foreign countries.

 Psychedelics are a fascinating class of drugs.
 Many of them were criminalized with very, very minimal testing for medical purposes.
 Many of these drugs are showing promise in treating conditions like PTSD.
 Almost all of these drugs are extremely safe by any reasonable standard.
 Yes, a few people die each year in the US ingesting MDMA.
-Compare that to tobacco, which kills approximately 480,000 people per year (think about that number for a moment, then ask yourself why no one is talking about the “tobacco epidemic”) but is perfectly legal.
+Compare that to tobacco, which kills approximately 480,000 people per year (think about that number for a moment – almost HALF A MILLION – then ask yourself why no one is talking about the “tobacco epidemic”) but is perfectly legal.

 DMT: The Spirit Molecule by Rick Strassman, MD.
 This book is absolutely fascinating.
 N,N-Dimethyltryptamine, more commonly known as “DMT” is a powerful psychedelic substance (as I understand it, DMT is the active ingredient in ayahuasca).
 DMT: The Spirit Molecule details Dr. Strassman’s medical research on the substance.
 Strassman talks about his research’s goals, the planning, and the execution.
 Interestingly he describes participant’s trips, often in their own words.
 It is amazing how many recurring themes occur across his range of patients.